Test-Time Training on Nearest Neighbors for Large Language Models

-The distributed index can answer a query to the entire Pile dataset in around one second, including time to compute the query embedding, on standard hardware and network access without any GPU acceleration on the server side.
+The distributed index can answer a query to the entire Pile dataset in around one second, including time to compute the query embedding, on standard hardware and network access without any GPU acceleration on the server side, which would further accelerate query time.
 Specifically, we observed a mean query time of 1.35 seconds with a standard deviation of 0.12 seconds, computed across $1000$ random queries form the Pile training set.
-GPU acceleration on the server side would further accelerate query time.
 The distributed architecture gives a flexible way to split the index across different hardware footprints.
 Increasing the number of servers decreases the local query processing time on each server, but increases the time for network traffic.
 We find that $180$ servers is a reasonable trade-off for the cluster we use.

 Figure~\ref{fig:hist} takes a closer look at nearest neighbor distances.
 We pick $10,000$ random points from the validation set and retrieve their neighbors from the index.
 The index does not include the validation or test set.
 However, there is a small cluster of about $4\%$ of the points that have a near exact match in the index.
 In general, distances to the neighbors are substantially smaller than distances between the embeddings of two random queries, as the right panel of the figure shows.
 Figure~\ref{fig:meandist} shows that distances to nearest neighbors continue to decline as we increase the index size.
 This reflects the benefits of using a larger index.